 Then some more stressful questions that drive uncertainty;

-- Is there really a viable end state to visualize and work backwards from?
+- Is there a viable end state that you can visualize to work backward?

 - Will others support it?

 - Will clients/customers pay for it?

 - Who are the ideal clients/customers?

 - What revenue will deliver profitable net margin growth?

 - Will the efforts support the financial needs of those that may depend on me?

 - If it fails, will those that depend on me have to live in a van by the river?